The Best Influencer Marketing Platforms With a Developer API (2026)

 What Users Actually Say

 Common praise on G2 centers on the customer-to-creator workflow and the affiliate tooling.
-The recurring criticism is the learning curve and the cost relative to teams that only need discovery — if you do not use the commerce features, you are paying for them anyway.
+The recurring criticism is the learning curve and the cost relative to teams that only need discovery.
+If you do not use the commerce features, you are paying for them anyway.

 Best For